Karwar: Ancient history

-In 1784, at the time of the Treaty of Mangalore between Tipu Sultan and the East India Company, Karwar and Sadashivgad were spelt Carwar and Sadasewgude respectively.
-After the defeat of the Marathas in the Third Anglo-Maratha War, Karwar was captured by the British.
+In 1784, at the time of the Treaty of Mangalore between Tipu Sultan and the East India Company, After the defeat of the Marathas in the Third Anglo-Maratha War, Karwar was captured by the British.

 Kot Siveshvar, another fortress, was built near Karwar (in Siveshvar village) by the Sultan of Bijapur to counterattacks from the north.
+Karwar is also believed to be the coast where Ottomans arrived at the request of Tipu Sultan as aide in battle against the British empire.
+The said Ottoman aid could not participate in any battles due to martyrdom of Tipu Sultan but instead set up a stronghold with the locals and later the Portuguese and Marathas to protect the town.

 At the ruins of Fort Siveshvar are a Muslim graveyard and a tunnel at the eastern gate.

 The Bengali poet and Nobel laureate Rabindranath Tagore, who visited Karwar in 1882, dedicated a chapter of his memoirs to this town.
-At 22 years, Tagore stayed with his second brother, Satyendranath Tagore, who was a district judge in Karwar.
+At 22 years old, Tagore stayed with his second brother, Satyendranath Tagore, who was a district judge in Karwar.

-From 1862 until the re-organization of the Indian states after Independence, Uttara Kannada district was a part of the Bombay Presidency.
-During this period, major public works carried out included improvement of roads, building of a wharf, wharf road and a sea wall at the Karwar port as well as the construction of a multi-floor storage building, staff housing, a post office, kutcheri (kutcherries or zamindar's offices) and a Christian burial ground.
+From 1862 until the re-organization of the Indian states after Independence, present-day Uttara Kannada district was a part of the Bombay Presidency.
+During this period, major public works carried out included the improvement of roads, the building of a wharf, wharf road and a sea wall at the Karwar port as well as the construction of a multi-floor storage building, staff housing, a post office, kutcheri (kutcherries or zamindar's offices) and a Christian burial ground.

 At the same time, the local Konkani-speaking people had close connections with Mumbai and Goa.
-Many Marathi middle schools were established in Karwar and Joida taluks, despite the fact that all local populace mostly were Konkani native speakers.
+Many Marathi middle schools were established in Karwar and Joida taluks, despite the fact that the local populace mostly were Konkani native speakers.

 During World War II Karwar was an Indian Naval training site.